 She was nearly 30 years old and the mother of two sons -- David and Michael.

 Chandler began her political career in the 1970s by interning in the office of then-Berkeley Councilwoman Loni Hancock.
-The burning issue at
+The burning issue at the time was a municipal nursing home.

 That led her to Berkeley Citizens Action, a staunchly progressive political committee.